ValantisLabs/valantis-hot/README.md

 **concrete:** Concrete tests are used to unit test target contract with hard coded values.

-**fuzz:** Fuzz tests are used to test public functions in target contracts like SOT.
+**fuzz:** Fuzz tests are used to test public functions in target contracts like HOT.

 **mocks:** Mock contracts used to simulate different behaviour for different components.